-Illumina Inc. began selling online last year and in March 2018 added a personalization dashboard called MyIllumina that enables customers to see vital information about the performance of Illumina equipment.
+Illumina Inc. relaunched its B2B e-commerce site last year and in March 2018 added a personalization dashboard called MyIllumina that enables customers to see vital information about the performance of Illumina equipment.
 The manufacturer’s equipment is used in genetic research and by commercial services like 23 and Me.

 The machines, such as those used to sequence genes in a DNA sample, have built-in Internet of Things technology that—with the clients’ permission—can feed back to Illumina such data as when a machine is in use, the results of an experiment and any problems with the machinery, Dave Grimm, senior director of digital experience at Illumina, explained in his presentation Wednesday at the B2B Next conference entitled “Weaponize Your Data: Building a Data Machine that Churns Out Profits.”